 8 Science-Backed Things You Can Do Now To Help You Live Longer

-Here, discover the small, sustainable, science-backed changes—plus one really intriguing supplement—that may add quality years to your life.*
+Here, discover the small, sustainable, science-backed changes—plus one really intriguing supplement—that will help you look and feel your best:

-To get a sense of just how much sleep quality affects blood sugar: When people were allowed to sleep only 4.5 hours per night for four nights, participants in one study experienced a 16% drop in insulin sensitivity overall, and their fat cells' sensitivity to insulin dropped 30%.
-That, researchers say, is equivalent to metabolically aging someone 10 to 20 years.
-To ensure you're snagging enough shut-eye, scale back on tech before bed, try wearing blue-light-blocking glasses in the evening, and consider a magnesium glycinate supplement.
+When people were allowed to sleep only 4.5 hours per night for four nights, participants in one study experienced a 16% drop in insulin sensitivity overall, and their fat cells' sensitivity to insulin dropped 30%.
+Researchers say that is equivalent to metabolically aging someone 10 to 20 years.
+To ensure you're sleeping enough, scale back on tech before bed, try wearing blue-light-blocking glasses in the evening, and consider a magnesium glycinate supplement.

 "The No. 1 cellular pathway that's involved in aging is called the insulin-signaling pathway," says Rountree.
 "What does that say?
 That blood sugar regulation is really at the core of the aging process.
 So that translates into a basic rule of not eating refined carbohydrates."

-Lipman agrees, adding that as we get older, our capacity to metabolize carbohydrates actually decreases, so we have to adjust.
-This may be why a large body of research suggests that the traditional Mediterranean diet—think vegetables, fruits, beans, nuts, legumes, whole grains, healthy fats (olive oil), and lean meats—lowers the incidence of chronic diseases and improves longevity.
+Lipman agrees, adding that as we get older, our capacity to metabolize carbohydrates actually decreases.
+This may be why a large body of research8 suggests that the traditional Mediterranean diet—think vegetables, fruits, beans, nuts, legumes, whole grains, healthy fats (olive oil), and lean meats—lowers the incidence of chronic diseases and improves longevity.
 Swapping out refined carbs in favor of these nourishing whole foods also helps curb chronic inflammation, a process associated with a number of age-related chronic diseases.

 Another great way to maintain healthy blood sugar and battle inflammation is by intermittent fasting, extended periods of time without eating, or time-restricted feeding, in which you consume all your daily calories within a set window (like 16:8 fasting).
 Fasting also inhibits a cellular process called mTOR (mechanistic target of rapamycin), thus triggering a process known as autophagy, which may contribute to improved cellular health and longevity.